 Twenty-five ladies from five countries gathered for Latin America & the Caribbean’s pilot deaconess intensive in 2016.
 Afterward, they were excited to promote Concordia the Reformer Seminary’s three-year diaconal formation program.
 As a result, nearly a hundred deaconesses recently graduated, and 70 more are enrolled in the current cohort.
 The program has expanded to nine countries.

-LCMS involvement in Chile began in the 1960s in the port city of Valparaiso.
+LCMS involvement in Chile began in the 1960s in Valparaiso, a port city.
 Since the late 1990s, LCMS Disaster Response efforts have helped extend the reach of the Gospel.
 The Confessional Lutheran Church of Chile has ten congregations in Santiago, Valparaíso, Viña del Mar, Talca and Constitución.

 Castillo Fuerte, located in an industrial area of Lima, provides a safe haven for some of the most vulnerable little ones.
 Working poor spend long hours in factories to make ends meet, leaving school-age children to fend for themselves.